Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Good practices
 --------------
-On top of code development for your plugin, you can also find some good practices for your plugin repository in the :ref:`Developper guide <contributing>`.
+On top of code development for your plugin, you can also find some good practices for your plugin repository in the :ref:`Developer guide <contributing>`.
 Here are some last tips:

 - **Documentation**: for other people to use or contribute to your plugin, good documentation is really key.
 We really encourage you to write